Carragana

-Carragana is a hamlet in Porcupine Rural Municipality No. 395, Saskatchewan, Canada.
+Carragana is a hamlet in the Rural Municipality of Porcupine No. 395, Saskatchewan, Canada.
 The community had a population of 30 in 2001.
 It previously held the status of village until March 25, 1998.
-The hamlet is located 12 km east of the Town of Porcupine Plain at the intersection of Highway 23 and Highway 678.
+The hamlet is located 12 km east of the town of Porcupine Plain at the intersection of Highway 23 and Highway 678.

 Demographics

-Prior to March 25, 1998, Carragana was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the Rural municipality of Porcupine that date.
+Prior to March 25, 1998, Carragana was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the Rural Municipality of Porcupine that date.